talon-one/talon_go/docs/NewLoyaltyProgram.md

 SetSandbox gets a reference to the given bool and assigns it to the Sandbox field.

+### GetTiersExpirationPolicy

+`func (o *NewLoyaltyProgram) GetTiersExpirationPolicy() string`

+GetTiersExpirationPolicy returns the TiersExpirationPolicy field if non-nil, zero value otherwise.

+### GetTiersExpirationPolicyOk

+`func (o *NewLoyaltyProgram) GetTiersExpirationPolicyOk() (string, bool)`

+GetTiersExpirationPolicyOk returns a tuple with the TiersExpirationPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasTiersExpirationPolicy

+`func (o *NewLoyaltyProgram) HasTiersExpirationPolicy() bool`

+HasTiersExpirationPolicy returns a boolean if a field has been set.

+### SetTiersExpirationPolicy

+`func (o *NewLoyaltyProgram) SetTiersExpirationPolicy(v string)`

+SetTiersExpirationPolicy gets a reference to the given string and assigns it to the TiersExpirationPolicy field.

 ### GetTiersExpireIn

 `func (o *NewLoyaltyProgram) GetTiersExpireIn() string`